Florida State Road 417: Phase II: The Southeastern Beltway

 Phase II, the "Southeastern Beltway", was considered one of the most important parts of the Eastern Beltway because motorists could use this portion to travel from downtown Orlando to the Orlando International Airport without ever getting off the expressway system.
 This portion of the GreeneWay had passed through some of the most barren portions of Orange County.
 It skirts the Econlockhatchee River marshes that cover some of eastern Orange and northern Osceola.

 The OOCEA began construction of the Southeastern Beltway, from Colonial Drive to the Beachline Expressway in January 1989, and opened ahead of schedule in July 1990.
 The 7.6 mi route cost $72 million, with an estimated $13 million being spent on acquiring the right-of-way.

 Phase III: The Southern Connector

 The "Southern Connector" was to become a route extending from SR 528 all the way to SR 535.
 The OOCEA began construction of the 22 mi road in November 1991 and completed construction July 1, 1993, at a cost of $273 million.
-It was during the construction of this section that the entire beltway project was renamed the Central Florida GreeneWay.
+It was during the construction of this section that the Orange County portion of the beltway project was renamed the Central Florida GreeneWay.
 From 2015 through 2016, a limited interchange was completed with SR 417 and Florida's Turnpike.
-The remaining ramps to complete the full interchange were opened May 21st, 2021.
+The remaining ramps to complete the full interchange were opened May 21, 2021.